Dorothy

 In the summer range, females form large communities in which they look after newborns and youngsters.
 These communities are attached to traditional territories, and there is little exchange between them.

-Dorothy belongs to the Saguenay community.
-She has been observed several times with Amalena and Blanche.
+Dorothy would belongs to the Saguenay community.
+It has been observed several times with Amalena and Blanche.
 Associations between females in the same community are generally not stable.
 They can vary according to the reproductive status of the females, for example whether or not they are pregnant or accompanied by a youngster.

-In 2020, Dorothy made her official entry into the photo-ID catalogue of St. Lawrence belugas.
-Her ID number DL9031 is now replaced by DL2757.
+In 2020, Dorothy made its official entry into the photo-ID catalogue of St. Lawrence belugas.
+Its ID number DL9031 is now replaced by DL2757.
 Belugas numbered in the 9000s are recently observed animals for whom we don’t have an abundance of information.
 Once we have accumulated a sufficient number of contacts with the individual to be confident that we will be able to recognize it from any angle, we assign it a number in the 2000s and it becomes officially catalogued.
 Welcome to the catalogue, Dorothy!

 The rest of Dorothy’s story will help us better understand the social and reproductive life of belugas.
 By understanding how belugas live, we can better protect them.